MIL-STD-810: Scope and purpose

 MIL-STD-810 addresses a broad range of environmental conditions that include: low pressure for altitude testing; exposure to high and low temperatures plus temperature shock (both operating and in storage); rain (including wind blown and freezing rain); humidity, fungus, salt fog for corrosion testing; sand and dust exposure; explosive atmosphere; leakage; acceleration; shock and transport shock; gunfire vibration; and random vibration.
 The standard describes environmental management and engineering processes that can be of enormous value to generate confidence in the environmental worthiness and overall durability of a system design.
 The standard contains military acquisition program planning and engineering direction to consider the influences that environmental stresses have on equipment throughout all phases of its service life.
 The document does not impose design or test specifications.
-Rather, it describes the environmental conditioning process that results in realistic materiel designs and test methods based on materiel system performance requirements.
+Rather, it describes the environmental conditioning process that results in realistic material designs and test methods based on material system performance requirements.

 Finally, there are limitations inherent in laboratory testing that make it imperative to use proper engineering judgment to extrapolate laboratory results to results that may be obtained under actual service conditions.
 In many cases, real-world environmental stresses (singularly or in combination) cannot be duplicated in test laboratories.
 Therefore, users should not assume that an item that passes laboratory testing also will pass field/fleet verification tests.